 Majority of Spain’s World Cup winners reach agreement to end boycott – CSD boss

-Majority of Spain’s World Cup winners agree to end boycott after 'profound change' promise

 The majority of Spain’s World Cup-winning squad have agreed to end their boycott after “profound changes” to the Spanish football federation were promised, according to National Sports Council president Victor Francos.